ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### wrap(fn) : void

 This is called around all expressions.
 This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
+Your wrap method is expected to call fn with the previously evaluated value if the arity is 1 to allow for reducing computations.

 ## Special Binding